Español

 For medical questions, we encourage you to review our information with your doctor.

-Endometrial cancer starts when cells in the endometrium (the inner lining of the uterus) start to grow out of control.
+Endometrial cancer starts when cells in the endometrium (the inner lining of the uterus) begin to grow out of control.
 Cells in nearly any part of the body can become cancer, and can spread to other parts of the body.
-To learn more about how cancers start and spread, see What Is Cancer?

-When people talk about cancer of the uterus, they usually mean cancers that start in the body of the uterus, not the cervix.
-(Cervical cancer is a separate kind of cancer.)
+When people talk about uterine cancer, they usually mean cancers that start in the body of the uterus, not the cervix.
+(Cervical cancer is a different type of cancer.)

 Endometrial cancer (also called endometrial carcinoma) starts in the cells of the inner lining of the uterus (the endometrium).
-This is the most common type of cancer in the uterus
+This is the most common type of uterine cancer.

-Endometrial carcinomas can be divided into different types based on how the cells look under the microscope.
-(These are called histologic types.)
-They include:
+Endometrial carcinomas are classified by how the cells look under the microscope.
+These are called histologic types and are classified by the World Health Organization (WHO); They include:

-Most endometrial cancers are adenocarcinomas, and endometrioid cancer is the most common type of adenocarcinoma, by far.
-Endometrioid cancers start in gland cells and look a lot like the normal uterine lining (endometrium).
-Some of these cancers have squamous cells (squamous cells are flat, thin cells), as well as glandular cells.
+Most endometrial cancers are adenocarcinomas.
+Endometrioid carcinoma is the most common type of adenocarcinoma.
+Endometrioid adenocarcinoma start in gland cells and look a lot like the normal uterine lining (endometrium).

 Cancers that start in the cervix and then spread to the uterus are different from cancers that start in the body of the uterus.
 They're described in Cervical Cancer.